encukou/freezeyt/README.md

 static_mode: true
 ```

-Currently in static mode, HTTP methods other than GET and HEAD are disallowed.
+Currently in static mode:
+- HTTP methods other than GET and HEAD are disallowed.
+- URL parameters are removed

 Other restrictions and features may be added in the future, without regard
 to backwards compatibility.